top of page

 A student may repeat a course.
 A student shall not receive additional credit for the repeated course.
 The higher grade shall be recorded on the permanent record and the lower grade replaced with a repeated course notation (RP).

-All external credit options require prior approval from the Curriculum Office using the CCF-850 External Credit Application (contact us at x4200 to request a copy).
+All external credit options require prior approval from the Curriculum Office using the CCF-850 External Credit Application (contact us at x4200 to request a copy of the form).

 Academic Integrity